It’s that time of the year! Time for fall dinner parties with lots delicious food and wine and friends, and I think that calls for a Spanish Paella!

-- generous pinch Saffron Threads
+- generous pinch saffron

-- 10 littleneck clams, cleaned
+- 10 littleneck clams cleaned

-- 10 mussels, cleaned
+- 10 mussels cleaned

-- 10 medium shrimp, peeled and deveined
+- 10 medium shrimp peeled and deveined

-- 1/2 cup frozen sweet peas, thawed
+- 1/2 cup frozen sweet peas thawed

-- lemon wedges, for serving
+- lemon wedges for serving

-- Rub the paprika mixture all over the chicken and marinate chicken for 1 hour in the refrigerator.
+- Combine the paprika and dried oregano in a small bowl.
+Rub the paprika mixture all over the chicken and marinate chicken for 1 hour in the refrigerator.

 - Heat the oil in a 15-inch paella pan over medium-high heat.
 Add the chorizo to the pan and sauté the chorizo until browned.
 Remove and reserve chorizo.